Linguistics Course Catalog

 5 units

 Major issues in natural language semantics: nature of lexical entries, thematic relations, propositional representation or "logical form"; relation between semantic interpretation and syntactic representations, quantification and scope relations, reference and presupposition, coreference and anaphoric relations.
-Prerequisite(s): course 53, and either course 111 or 112.
+Prerequisite(s): LING 53, and LING 111 or LING 112.

 LING 117